ICG Systematic Equity Fund CH Update – August 2020

 Read More

-ICG Systematic Equity Fund CH Update – Januar 2020
+ICG Systematic Equity Fund CH Update – Juni 2020

 Das ICG Systematic Equity Fund CH Update ist ein monatlich erscheinender Kommentar über den Schweizer Markt und zum Fonds